How to Dismantle an Atomic Bomb: Vertigo Tour

 In support of the album, U2 launched the Vertigo Tour, which featured five legs and a total of 131 shows.
 The first and third legs featured indoor concerts in North America, while the second and fourth legs featured outdoor concerts in Europe, Mexico and South America, respectively.
 The final leg, which saw the band touring the Pacific, was delayed due to an illness suffered by The Edge's daughter Sian.
 The stage design of the indoor Vertigo Tour shows was a stripped-down, intimate affair for the fans and featured an ellipse-shaped B-stage extending from the main stage.
-In total, the Vertigo Tour had sold 4,619,021 tickets for a total gross of $389 million; the gross was the second-highest such figure ever.
+In total, the Vertigo Tour earned $389 million from 4.62 million tickets sold, the second-highest gross for any tour at the time.
 Three concert films depicting the tour, Vertigo 2005: Live from Chicago, Vertigo: Live from Milan, and U2 3D, were recorded.